 Gaisyr is, well, a beautiful typeface with Dinamo house-style Butterfly Serifs.
-It takes its point de départ from sketches by the early 18th Century royal typographer for King Louis XIV, Jacques Jaugeon.
-Close your eyes and imagine the King sitting in his garden, maybe a bit sunburned, surrounded by butterflies and low hanging citrus fruit, sipping on a (glass bottle) of Coke®.
-You’ve successfully entered the world of Gaisyr.
+It takes its point de départ from sketches by the early 18th Century royal typographer for King Louis XIV, Jacques Jaugeon, and reimagines them through the lens of a TikTok content neighborhood.

-ABC Gaisyr resides in the neighbourhood of “Romain Du Roi,” the typeface of King Louis XIV — or the King’s own 'lil custom font, one might say.
-The heavily rational design was drawn by Jacques Jaugeon, based on a grid and with geometric construction.
-But the punch cutters who produced the font were still in the mindset of free-styling: They translated the sketches onto metal by eye, and with rudimentary measuring.
+Gaisyr resides in the neighbourhood of Romain Du Roi, the typeface of King Louis XIV — or the King’s own 'lil custom font, one might say.
+The heavily rational design was drawn by four scientists (including Jaugeon) in 1692 and based on a grid of 2,304 tiny squares per letter.

 Together with our France-stemming intern Louis Brousseaud, Fabian spent some time stalking the archives of the Musee de L'Imprimerie Lyon and the Imprimerie National in Paris, sourcing documents and beginning to draw Gaisyr’s first digital shape.